prakartisharmas/SALES_STORE_SQL_PROJECT/README.md

 ## Business Problems

-1. What are the top 5 selling products by Quality? // --Business problem - So that, we will able to know which product is in demand and we can manage our stocks accordingly.
+1. What are the top 5 selling products by Quality?//
+--Business problem - So that, we will able to know which product is in demand and we can manage our stocks accordingly.

-2. Which products are the most frequently cancelled? // --Business problem - frequently cancelled ,affect revenue and break customer trust. so that we can identify poor performing of the product.
+2. Which products are the most frequently cancelled?//
+--Business problem - frequently cancelled ,affect revenue and break customer trust. so that we can identify poor performing of the product.

 3. What time of the day has the greatest number of purchases?